nirajbhagvat/My-Calculator-Application/README.md

 ## License

 This project is licensed under the GNU General Public License v3.0.
-See the [LICENSE](LICENSE) file for details.
+For the full text of the license, please refer to the [GNU General Public License v3.0](https://www.gnu.org/licenses/gpl-3.0.txt).

 ## Contact